KnowlanceAG/statamic-staging/content/collections/pages/wayback.md

         content:
           -
             type: text
-            text: 'The Copyright Notice on this site can be found here on "insert domain" and every subpage in the footer.'
+            text: 'The Copyright Notice on these sites can be found on gwriters.de and gwriters.ch and every subpage in the footer.'
       -
         type: paragraph
         content:
           -
             type: text
-            text: 'I am requesting the removal of "insert domain" for the entire time in which the page has been archived (i.e. all existing records in your database) including today and all days going forward.'
+            text: 'I am requesting the removal of gwriters.de and gwriters.ch for the entire time in which the pages have been archived (i.e. all existing records in your database) including today and all days going forward.'
       -
         type: paragraph
         content: